MrWyss/mrwyss.github.io/_posts/2023-04-22-tip-16-fun-with-tailscale-s-funnel.md

 to start whoami.
 Check if it exposes whoami on <http://172.0.0.1:8001> on your device.

-### Funnel the docker image exposed port
+### Funnel/Serve the Docker Image

-Now, as we have it locally exposed, we would like to expose it to the scary Internet on yourhost.tailnet-name.ts.net/whoami.
+Now, as we have it locally exposed, we would like to expose it to the scary Internet on **yourhost.tailnet-name.ts.net/whoami**.
 To do so we must tell Tailscale to serve it:

 ```bash
 sudo tailscale serve https /whoami http://127.0.0.1:8001 on